danlevimb/sql-server-recovery-validation-framework/docs/use-cases/stopat-restore-user-ticket.md

 <a href="use-cases.md">Use Cases</a>
 </p>

-# Data Recovery for User incident Using STOPAT
+# Recover data updated accidentally using STOPAT

 ---